mponce0/eHelp/README.md

 function   |  desription
 ---        |  ---
-`ehelp`    |  main function to provide help based on docstring comments for user-defined functions `help`     |  wrapper around R's basic help function, that offloads user-defined functions to the ehelp() function `eexample` | function that runs examples from user-defined functions
+`ehelp`    |  main function to provide help based on docstring comments for user-defined functions `help`     |  wrapper around R's basic help function, that offloads user-defined functions to the `ehelp()` function `eexample` | function that runs examples from user-defined functions `simulatePackage` | function that loads R files within a given directory, similar to what the `library()` function would do with an installed package
 ---

 ### Features